RNA-FRETools/MASH-FRET/docs/histogram-analysis/workflow.md

 After successful import, the list of available data in the project (*e.g.*, intensities, FRET or stoichiometry) is shown in the
 [Data list](panels/panel-histogram-and-plot.html#data-list), and the overall normalized and cumulative normalized histograms are displayed in the
-[Visualization area](panels/area-visualization.html) for the first data of the list - the intensities collected in the left-most video channel upon first laser illumination.
+[Visualization area](panels/area-visualization.html) for the first data of the list - intensities collected in the left-most video channel upon first laser illumination.

 To import single molecule data: